 Today, we tackle this style of Japanese cuisine popular in the United States and tell you everything you need to know about Teppanyaki and what you can expect dining in one of these restaurants.

 What Is Teppanyaki?

-You can find teppanyaki restaurants across the United States.
-Some restaurants provide an authentic Japanese experience, while some cook food catered to more local tastes.
+You can find plenty of teppanyaki restaurants across the United States.
+Some restaurants provide an authentic Japanese experience and only cook Japanese dishes, while some cook food catered to more local tastes.
 There are usually two types of teppanyaki table settings: a shared table or a private one.

 History of Teppanyaki

 Teppanyaki can be traced back to post-World War II, believed to be the creation of Shigeji Fujioka from a Japanese restaurant chain called Misono in 1945.
 The idea was to cook western food on a Japanese teppan.
 While it wasn’t a very popular trend in Japan as people preferred the traditional way of cooking, they found that foreigners were interested in watching Japanese chefs preparing their cuisine on it.
 It eventually catered to tourists, leading to more restaurants turning it into something of a performance.

 Teppanyaki made its way to the US by 1964.
 The first teppanyaki restaurant was Benihana, a restaurant chain opened in New York.